Vkamble61/lm-lab-monitoring-devops/docs/monitoring/INSTRUCTIONS.md

 Continuing with your operations hat lets visualise those metrics you've added and head over to the [instructions for creating some custom dashboards](./DASHBOARDS.md).

-### Step 5 - Tearing things down

-To tear things down and shut things off make sure to

-* Delete the devops-bookstore-api app using ArgoCD
-* Delete the kube-prometheus app using ArgoCD
-* Run `terraform destroy`

-## FAQ's and Troubleshooting

-**After adding the service monitor definition, my book store is now failing to deploy**

-The servicemonitor.yaml file requires a Kubernetes Custom Resource Definition.
-This gets created when the Prometheus stack is deployed to your cluster.
-Firstly make sure you have deployed the prometheus stack.
-Also check the indentation of your YAML files.

-**It says my ArgoCD password is incorrect**

-There are two ways of obtaining the password.
-Make sure to try both ways.
-Also note if you see a '%' sign at the end of the password, this just denotes the end of the line and isn't part of the actual password.